 4. The Truth has been ascertained by the wise to be the substratum which is different from the waking, dream and deep sleep states, and from its own expanded modes, which indeed are held together by it like the flowers strung together on a garland — Thou art That!

-Tom: you are That – you are the Substratum-Subject-Self that is devoid of objects and thoughts, that is without the three states of waking, dreaming and deep dreamless sleep!
-You are different to these superimpositions!
+You are the Substratum-Subject-Self that is devoid of objects and thoughts, that is without the three states of waking, dreaming and deep dreamless sleep!
+You are different to these superimpositions which only seem to exist due to ignorance!
+You are That!

 5. Kaṭaka maku-ḍādi yāvuṅ kana-kamē yāgumā pōḷ